 Johnson said she learned about coding during a staff meeting last year.
 “They asked if I would be interested in trying it out,” she said.
 “I'm always interested in trying new things that will get (students) passionate and motivated about learning, specifically in the computer lab, not just about the computer, but how we can use our skills in the computer lab in real life, and that's really clicked for them through coding."

 Fifth-grade teacher Amy Ginnings secured a grant last year that brought her classroom to one-to-one this year, with every students using a Chromebook during the school day.
 Part of the grant has students creating their own newspaper, The Panther Press, during writing each week.
 Bridget Smith-Wilson said they use the computers in their class to do a lot of reading and writing.
 They are also using their Chromebooks to prepare for MAP testing.
 “Right now, we're planning in our notebook and then writing on the Chromebook so it will come together smoothly,” she said.

-Tuesday NightShowers and thunderstorms likely, mainly after 1am.
-Mostly cloudy, with a low around 42.
-South wind 11 to 17 mph becoming northwest after midnight.
-Winds could gust as high as 30 mph.
+Wednesday NightA chance of showers and thunderstorms, then showers likely after 8pm.
+Cloudy, then gradually becoming partly cloudy, with a low around 40.
+Northwest wind 6 to 10 mph.
 Chance of precipitation is 60%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.